juanluispaz/ts-sql-query/docs/queries/sql-fragments.md

 - `afterQuery`: Place the fragment at the end of the query.
 - `beforeWithQuery`: Place the fragment in the with clause (when the query is marked `forUseInQuery`) immediately after the `as` keyboard and before the open parenthesis that contains the query.
 - `afterWithQuery`: Place the fragment in the with clause (when the query is marked `forUseInQuery`) immediately after the close parenthesis that contains the query.
+- `queryExecutionName`: Informative name for the query execution.
+- `queryExecutionMetadata`: Additional metadata for the query execution.

 ```ts
 const customizedSelect = connection.selectFrom(tCustomer)